Local structures on stratified spaces: Basic properties and the tangent classifier

 is an equivalence.
 We now show that the functor induces an equivalence on spaces of morphisms.
 Consider the diagram of spaces

-where a superscript ${}^{(1)}$ indicates a space of morphisms, and the upper vertical arrows are given as $(V\hookrightarrow U)\mapsto \bigl((V\hookrightarrow X)\hookrightarrow (U\hookrightarrow X)\bigr)$.
+where a superscript ${}^{(1)}$ indicates a space of morphisms, and the upper vertical arrows are induced by the respective functors $\w{U} \hookrightarrow \w{X}$ and $U\hookrightarrow X$.
 Our goal is to show that the middle horizontal arrow is an equivalence.
 We will accomplish this by showing that the diagram is a map of fiber sequences, for we have already shown that the top and bottom horizontal maps are equivalences.